But some pet owners are concerned about the safety of vaccines and a minority are deciding not to vaccinate.

 The PDSA says: "These findings clearly show there is a need to help owners understand the necessity of vaccinations."

-At Bought by Many, we understand that some people may be concerned about vaccines, but, based on scientific data and research, we feel vaccinations are key to keeping pets healthy and preventing the spread of illnesses that can cause pain and suffering.
+At Bought by Many, we understand that you might have concerns about vaccines but based on scientific data and research, we feel vaccinations are key to keeping pets healthy and preventing the spread of illnesses that can cause pain and suffering.

-Pet insurers have slightly different vaccination requirements but all of the companies in our list of the best pet insurance say they will refuse to pay a claim that arises as the result of a pet getting ill or dying from an illness that it could have been vaccinated against.
+Pet insurers have slightly different vaccination requirements but all of the companies in our list of the best pet insurance providers say they will refuse to pay a claim that's the result of a pet getting ill or dying from an illness that it could have been vaccinated against.

 All expert UK veterinary organisations, including the British Veterinary Association, PDSA, Veterinary Products Committee, Veterinary Medicines Directorate and BSAVA, believe vaccinations are safe and help save millions of pets' lives every year.